 Our discovery: Spatial.ai successfully quantified the emotional variables of Payless locations.
 Better yet, this social media data alone was 82% accurate in predicting which Payless location would close.

-*If Payless were a client, we would use insider data (not public) to achieve a higher accuracy, Additionally, we would deliver a custom report for any prospective location.
+*Typically for clients, we would use insider data (not public) to achieve a higher accuracy, Additionally, we deliver customs report for any prospective location.

 In a nutshell, having the wrong social profile plays a significant role in performance.